ptrooms/P1Meter/README.md

 ### Documentation
 TBD

-Documentation for latest development version: t.b.d.
+Documentation for latest development version: see comments in source.
+Note: we use a special adapted software serial to improve bit-banging reliability to approx 90% In addition we've added a masked recovery routine to reduce read faults towards 98%

 ### Issues and support ###